azizj1/google-calendar-analytics/README.md

 ## Deployment
 The API is deployed to AWS Lambda + API Gateway using Terraform.

+Two deployment options are supported:
+1. Without a custom domain and using the unique URL that API Gateway generates (e.g., https://0jhkh4pn4b.execute-api.us-east-1.amazonaws.com/prod/docs/)
+2. With a custom domain (e.g., https://api.azizj1.com/docs/)

+Each come with a dev environment (https://27shtszeu6.execute-api.us-east-1.amazonaws.com/dev/docs/ and https://devapi.azizj1.com/docs/).

+The prerequisites will describe how you can use either, starting with what's common in both.

 ### Prerequisites

 Download the following and have it available in `PATH` or `/usr/local/bin/`:
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
 * [Terraform 0.11+](https://www.terraform.io/)